NEW! Listen to this blog on Depression by pressing the “Play” button below!

 Breaking Down The VA Rating System For Depression

 Once a veteran is able to prove their diagnosis, as well as a connection to a certain incident, the VA will determine their eligibility for VA disability benefits.
 Depression falls under the General Rating Formula for Mental Disorders category on the rating schedule.
+So, the rating system is the same as that of other mental illnesses like anxiety disorders.
 The VA rates this mental illness based on how much it impairs the veteran’s occupational and social ability.
 So, the greater the occupational and social impairment, the higher the rating.

 The rating formula for mental disorders goes from a 0 percent to 100 percent disability rating.
 A 100 percent rating is warranted only where a veteran has absolutely no ability to function socially or at work.
 A 0 percent rating is assigned when, despite depression symptoms, a veteran’s ability to function is not actually impaired.
 However, a 0 percent rating, while low, will entitle a veteran to health care at the VA for that condition.
 While on the topic of depression, it is worth acknowledging another common mental condition afflicting veterans, PTSD, and how it is rated.